zphrs/animent.dev/src/pages/experiment.md

 ### Activity 1: Dinosaur Game Clone (60 mins)

-This activity is difficult!
+This activity is challenging!
 I want you to try each class on your own for 5 minutes.
-I'll go over the Player class 5 minutes into the class.
+I'll start doing a code along in 5 minutes.
+If you feel confident feel free to ignore the code along and just get to coding yourself!

 #### Player Class